 But some have pointed out that the high charges associated with the cards make them too expensive to be of use and that there should, instead, be much better basic bank accounts offered by the mainstream banks.

-Basic bank accounts come without overdraft facilities or additional features such as chequebooks but, because they cost the bank money to provide, they're rarely advertised.
+As our guide shows in more detail, basic accounts come without overdraft facilities or additional features such as chequebooks but, because they cost the bank money to provide, they're rarely advertised.